TSX: AYA.TO

 • Ownership: Aya 85%-ONHYM 15% joint venture

-• Mining permit comprising 32 km²
+• Mining permits and exploration permits comprising 198 km²

-• A mineral resource estimate is planned in Q1-2024
+• April 2024 mineral resource estimate

-• Completion of heliborne VTEM™ terrain, magnetic and radiometric geophysical surveys
+• Completion of heliborne VTEM™ terrain, magnetic and radiometric geophysical surveys:

 • Data indicate presence of conductive anomaly down to at least 600m below surface along main trend